Pelagian Islands: Marine protected area

 Of particular ecological concern in the islands is the protection of the loggerhead sea turtle (Caretta caretta) which is endangered throughout the Mediterranean as a result of its nesting sites being taken over by tourism.
-In Italy the beaches of Pozzolana di Ponente on Linosa and Isola dei conigli on Lampedusa are two of the last remaining sites where the turtle regularly lays its eggs, the others (larger) being in southern Calabria (close to Reggio Calabria).
-The Area Marina Protetta Isole Pelagie nature reserve, covering all three islands, was instituted in 2002.
+In Italy the beaches of Pozzolana di Ponente on Linosa and Isola dei conigli on Lampedusa are two of the last remaining sites where the turtle regularly lays its eggs, the other (larger) sites being in southern Calabria (close to Reggio Calabria).
+The :it:Area Marina Protetta Isole Pelagie nature reserve, covering all three islands, was instituted in 2002.